microsoftgraph/group-membership-management/README.md

         * Change the name to `parameters.<your-new-environment-name>.json`

-Note: Make sure GraphUpdater is the first function deployed as SecurityGroup function has a dependency on that.
+Note: The order in which some of the functions are deployed is really important, make sure these functions are defined in your YAML in this order:
+- GraphUpdater
+- MembershipAggregator
+- SecurityGroup

 ### Remove existing environments
 If you would like to remove environments, follow these steps: